Most Overlooked Items by Insurance Adjusters in A Roof Claim

 Ice and Water Shields

-In colder climates, an ice and water shield is essential for preventing ice dams and water penetration, which can cause significant damage to the underlying structure of the roof.
-This protective layer is especially crucial during the winter months when snow and ice can accumulate and create pressure points.
+In colder climates, an ice and water shield is crucial to prevent ice dams and water from damaging your roof’s structure.
+This protective layer is essential during winter when snow and ice build-up.

 Complete Replacement vs. Spot Repair